Healthcare. Where we began. Imaging.

 3dMD, a proven software-driven imaging modality in the clinical sector, delivers the world’s most accurate dynamic 3D/4D human capture and reconstruction technology… making the reconstructed output a natural and fundamental data source for deep training next-generation adaptable humanoid robots.

 3dMD customer teams use real-world 3D/4D capture across the full human form… body, hands, and face… to train the humanoid software brain where the real intelligence exists.
 High-resolution 360-degree body data trains natural locomotion, balance, spatial reasoning, gesture, and gait.
 Detailed hand data captures real grip dynamics, precision tool use, delicate interaction, and bimanual coordination across progressive 3D/4D sequences… delivering the temporal consistency, spatial density, and anatomical ground truth essential for dexterous hand control.
+Before a humanoid robot hand can be teleoperated or trained, it needs to be designed… and achieving human-like dexterity requires understanding the actual 3D surface geometry, soft tissue deformation, and skin compliance of real human hands across diverse populations.
+Motion capture gloves record joint angles and finger kinematics for teleoperation demonstrations, but they do not capture the real 3D surface of the hand… and the glove itself physically alters the surface it is measuring.
+3dMD captures the ground truth surface geometry needed to design robot hands that replicate human interaction, train AI models that generalise across diverse hand morphologies, and validate that the final design interacts with objects the way a real human hand does.
 High-fidelity face data captures expressions, speech, eye gaze, and subtle muscle movements critical for human-robot interaction.

 Real-world 3dMD data reduces AI training errors, fills critical gaps in synthetic datasets, and closes the sim-to-real divide.
 Because it is captured and reconstructed with medical-grade 3D accuracy across diverse ages, ethnic backgrounds, genders, and body types, it has persistent value… re-mined as humanoid platforms evolve.